garyhooi/Simple-Python-Password-Generator-with-Tkinter-GUI/README.md

 # Simple-Python-Password-Generator-with-Tkinter-GUI
-Simple Python Password Generator with Tkinter GUI is a simple password generator which is able to generate a complicate password for you.
+Simple-Python-Password-Generator-with-Tkinter-GUI is a simple password generator which is able to generate a complicate password for you.

 ## Setup Environment
 You need python 3 to execute the program.